TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V1/docs/exports/Get-JcSdkSystem.md

 ```

 ### -Search
-A nested object containing a string `searchTerm` and a list of `fields` to search on.
+A nested object containing a `searchTerm` string or array of strings and a list of `fields` to search on.

 ```yaml
 Type: System.String